hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 ---
 layout: page
 title: "Changing Melodies: Art and Research are Often Open-Ended Exploration"
-summary: It's liberating to think of art and research as exploration, rather than seeking to achieve fixed goals
+description: It's liberating to think of art and research as exploration, rather than seeking to achieve fixed goals
 author:  AaronHertzmann
 image: "/images/analogies/melody.jpg"
-og:image: "/images/analogies/melody.jpg"
 ---

 # Changing Melodies: Art and Research are Often Open-Ended Exploration